 A deload week is a planned drop in training stress so fatigue can fall faster than fitness.
 The training side of that idea is well covered.
 The nutrition side gets handled by reflex.
 Most lifters either eat exactly the same and gain a kilo of mystery weight, or panic-cut calories and walk into the next block under-fueled.
 Both approaches misunderstand the purpose of a deload.

 The deload is upstream of the food log.
 Volume falls by 30 to 50 percent or load falls by 10 to 20 percent.
 Recovery debt clears.
 Stress markers may settle.
 Glycogen restores.
 Each of those changes touches body weight and appetite in a way that looks like a nutrition problem but is mostly a training-load echo.
-The job of this week is to support that recovery without quietly turning a maintenance plan into a small surplus or a productive cut into a flat one.
+The job of this week is to support that recovery while treating the temporary calorie change as part of the training plan.

 Deload weeks reduce training stress so accumulated fatigue can drop while fitness holds.
 That is the same broad logic used in taper research: reduce the training load enough to lower physiological and psychological stress, while preserving the fitness signal that the next block or event needs.12 The mechanisms that matter for nutrition are all knock-on effects of that lower stress.